Taro Kono: 2021 Liberal Democratic leadership election

 Fumio Kishida defeated Taro Kono in a runoff for the LDP leadership election in September 2021.
 He later appointed Kono to his cabinet in August 2022.

 By August 2021, Suga was facing low approval ratings, dropping to as low as 28%.
 On 3 September 2021, Suga, who had initially announced plans to run for a second term as LDP President in July, announced that he would not seek re-election as head of the party.
-That same day, Kono announced his candidacy for the Liberal Democratic Party Presidency in the subsequent 2021 leadership election.
+That same day, Kono confirmed his candidacy for the Liberal Democratic Party Presidency in the subsequent 2021 leadership election, formally announcing on 10 September.
 Japanese media reported that Kono was Suga's first choice for a successor.
 However, according to journalist Kenji Goto, Deputy Prime Minister Taro Aso, who led Kono's faction in the Diet, did not support Kono's candidacy, viewing it as too early.

+Kono received endorsements from Environment Minister Shinjiro Koizumi and former party Secretary-General Shigeru Ishiba, who were both seen as reformists voices within the party.
+The trio formed an informal alliance, which President magazine stated could break Abe’s "dominance" over the party.
+When the three met on 19 September to discuss regional revitalization, Ishiba described Kono’s campaign as a “battle against the old LDP”.

 He faced backlash for blocking his critics on Twitter during the election cycle.
 He stated that this was an attempt to protect himself from online abuse.
 The hashtag "Blocked by Mr. Kono" was trending as a result.

 On 29 September, Kono made it into the second round run off with Fumio Kishida, and lost with 170 votes to Kishida's 257 votes.
 Kishida subsequently appointed Kono to be the LDP's Public Relations chief on 1 October 2021.
 Kono resigned from the cabinet 3 days later, ending his tenure as Minister for Administrative Reform.